 Snoring is not only disruptive to you, but can be even more disruptive to your partner.
 Many adults suffer from snoring and many of those snorers also have a more serious sleep disorder, such as obstructive sleep apnea.
 In these cases, snoring is a sign that the sleeper's airways are blocked and insufficient oxygen is getting to the bloodstream.
-If your snoring isn't a sign of a larger issue, there are some techniques that you can try to naturally reduce or eliminate your snoring.
+If your snoring isn't a sign of a larger issue, there are some techniques that you can try to reduce or stop snoring, naturally.
 At Cool-jams™, we're dedicated to helping you get your best night's sleep.
-That's why we've compiled some natural techniques to help you stop snoring.
+That's why we've compiled some natural solutions to help you stop snoring.
 Trust us; your partner will thank you.

 Snoring can occur when the fatty tissue near your tongue and throat falls back to block your airways.
 An easy fix for this problem is to simply change your sleeping position.
 Try sleeping on your side or your stomach rather than your back to keep your airways from being obstructed.
 Another fix for this problem is to try losing weight.
 While this technique may not be appropriate for everyone, it may be especially helpful for anyone who started snoring after gaining a significant amount of weight.